awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecule-unfolding/test-your-own-model.md

 1. Check CloudFormation in your AWS account, make sure you do not have a stack named `QCStack` in your deployment region.

+1. Make sure you have AWS CDK install in your workspace.

+    You can follow this doc [cdk getting_started](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) to install and bootstrap CDK.

+1. Make sure you have docker running in your workspace.

+    You can follow this doc [docker install](https://docs.docker.com/engine/install/) to install docker.

 1. Deploy changes to your AWS account via CDK.

    ```sh